kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 #### Pod rejected by one or more plugins

 Let's say there are three Nodes.
-When the Pod goes to the scheduling cycle, one Node is rejected due to no enouch capacity, other two Nodes are rejected because they don't match Pod's NodeAffinity.
+When the Pod goes to the scheduling cycle, one Node is rejected due to no enough capacity, other two Nodes are rejected because they don't match Pod's NodeAffinity.

 In this case, the Pod gets `NodeResourceFit` and `NodeAffinity` as unschedulable plugins,